YuxiaWu/SimpleDyG/README.md

 ## Benchmark Datasets and Preprocessing

+# Four datasets:

+UCI and  ML-10M: the raw-data is the same with  https://github.com/aravindsankar28/DySAT

+Hepth: The dataset can be download from the kddcup:  https://www.cs.cornell.edu/projects/kddcup/datasets.html

+MMConv: we provide the raw data is downloaded from https://github.com/liziliao/MMConv.
+It is a text-based multi-turn dialog dataset.
+We preprocess the data by representing the dialog as a graph for each turn based on the annotated attributes.
+We provide the preprocessed data in "all/data/dialog"

 All the datasets and preprocessing code is in folder "/all_data".
-For each dataset:
+For each dataset, run:

 `python preprocess.py `